PrinzEugn/Beginning-Data-Viz-in-R/GDS2017_Visualization_Tutorial.md

 "Par()
 ------

 As you can see, our graph is neat, but our labels are a little too close to the edges.
 These and many options like these are contained not with individual plot functions, but within the plotting system itself, which can be set by using the *par()* (parameters) function.
-A good description of many of thehttp://www.statmethods.net/advgraphs/parameters.html can be found at Quick-R (here)\[<http://www.statmethods.net/advgraphs/parameters.html>\].
+A good description of many of them can be found [at Quick-R](http://www.statmethods.net/advgraphs/parameters.html).

 *par()* is great if you need to pump out a bunch of graphs since you only need to change them once.
 On the other hand, it can be slightly annoying because there is no built-in way to restore the default values, so it's best to store them in a variable.